My baby has a sticky eye

 Sticky eyes are common in newborn babies while their tear ducts are developing.
-You may see a sticky white or yellow discharge in the corner of one or both of your baby's eyes.
-This may cause the eyelashes to stick together.
-This is caused by a narrow or blocked tear ducts, which generally open up and start draining normally within the first few months of life.
+You may see a sticky white or yellow discharge in the corner of one or both of your baby’s eyes, which may cause the eyelashes to stick together.
+This is caused by a narrow or blocked tear ducts, which generally open up and begin draining normally within the first year of life.

 When should you worry?